jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The benefits will be huge.

 For example, since 2000, 500,000 Americans have overdosed on opioids.
 Watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix, and you'll see how a simple online database of prescriptions stopped the oxycontin pill mills that fueled the epidemic.
 But it took 10 years for Big Business and Big Government to step-up.
 With open-source software, the public could have banded together, and in a few months, created a secure and straightforward prescription database.

-We could have prevented the epidemic from ever taking off.
+With open-source software, we could have prevented the epidemic from ever taking off.

 Open-source helps us make new tools to respond to frontline problems faster.
 That's what the era of digital mass-collaboration is all about.
-But to get there, we need people to believe in Techvolution.
-Only a player god will force change.
+But to get to this new economy, we need people to believe in Techvolution.
+Only a player god can evolve our civilization into the Internet Age.

 Because when a modern-day institution, from a school board to a doctor's office, says "fill in these forms," we need to start replaying with  "No, I want to use my open-source app.
 With it, I control my own information.
 Don't worry, this app also lets us both see timelines, appointments, rules, and communication.
 If you don't want to use it, then I'll move my business.
 But if you do, I look forward to working with you."

 Yes, it's perfectly okay for you to do that.

 It fact, it's your job as a player god.

 ![Opiod epidemic](https://www.cdc.gov/drugoverdose/images/epidemic/2018-3-Wave-Lines-Mortality.png)